Isle of Man Pet Passport & Import Regulations

 Rabies Titer Test

 If your pet is entering the Isle of Man from a high-rabies country (click here), your pet must be microchipped, then vaccinated for rabies (in that order).
-After waiting 30 days, a rabies titer test (FAVN) must be administered.
+After waiting a minimum of 30 days after the primary or booster vaccinatino, a rabies titer test (FAVN) must be administered.
 (Have your veterinarian scan your pet's microchip prior to the titer test.)

 Samples must be processed at approved laboratories.
 Assuming test results are within acceptable limits, your pet can enter the Isle of Man no sooner than 3 calendar months after the date the blood was drawn and avoid quarantine.
 This step is not required unless entering the Isle of Man from a high-rabies country (click here).